aquestry/voasis.de/docs/nebula.md

 - **Party Command ()**: Enables players to create and manage parties.
 - **Lobby Command ()**: Gives players the ability to go to a lobby at any time.

-All the commands have advanced tab completion for easy usage.
+All the commands have very advanced tab completion for easy usage.

 ### **Container Commands:**